On a uniqueness property of cuspidal unipotent representations: Description of the extra-special algorithm

 Recall that $m \in (\ZZ \pm 1/4)_+$.
-Let $\kappa$ be the closest integer to $m$ and write $m = \kappa + (2\varepsilon -1)/4$ with $\varepsilon =0$ or $1$.
-This uniquely determines a parity type $\varepsilon$ and a nonnegative integer $\kappa$.
-Define $\delta \in \{0, 1\}$ by $\kappa = \delta+ 2\ZZ$. \\
+Let $\kappa$ be the closest integer to $m$ and write $m = \kappa + (2\epsilon -1)/4$ with $\epsilon =0$ or $1$.
+This uniquely determines a parity type $\epsilon$ and a nonnegative integer $\kappa$.
+Define $\delta \in \{0, 1\}$ by $\kappa \equiv \delta \pmod{2}$. \\

 The $m$-tableau $T_m(\rho)$ can be written as a disjoint union of nested $T_m(\rho)$-hooks which are themselves $m$-tableaux.
-If one of these hook shapes is an $m$-hook than all its predecessors are $m$-hooks too (since the condition for such hook to qualify as $m$-hook is that its leg length is at least $\kappa$).
+If one of these hook shapes is an $m$-hook than all its predecessors are $m$-hooks too (since the condition for such hooks to qualify as $m$-hooks is that their leg lengths are at least $\kappa$).
 Hence $T_m(\rho)$ has a unique decomposition as the union $T_m(H) \cup T_m(S)$ of two $m$-tableaux (both possibly empty) such that $H$ is the largest $m$-tableau contained in $T_m(\rho)$ which is a union of $m$-hooks, and $S$ is the complement of $H$ in $T_m(\rho)$.
 By the above we see that $S$ is itself an $m$-tableau (or empty) without $m$-hooks, and that $S$ has at most $\kappa$ parts. \\

 We number the shapes of the the nested $m$-hooks in $T_m(\rho)$ in decreasing order as $H_1, \cdots, H_t$.
 For every $i$, $T_m(H_i)$ defines unique pair of nonnegative integers $(\alpha_i, \beta_i)$ such that $T_m(H_i)=T_m(H(\alpha_i, \beta_i))$.
-Indeed, if the hand of $T_m(H_i)$ has filling $A_i\in(\ZZ \pm 1/4)_+$ and its foot has filling $B_i\in(\ZZ \pm 1/4)_+$, then $\alpha_i$ is the unique integer of parity type $\varepsilon$ nearest to $2A_i\in(\ZZ+1/2)_+$ (which is easily seen to be $2A_i+1/2$), and $\beta_i$ is the unique integer of parity type $1-\varepsilon$ nearest to $2B_i\in(\ZZ+1/2)_+$.
+Indeed, if the hand of $T_m(H_i)$ has filling $A_i\in(\ZZ \pm 1/4)_+$ and its foot has filling $B_i\in(\ZZ \pm 1/4)_+$, then $\alpha_i$ is the unique integer of parity type $\epsilon$ nearest to $2A_i\in(\ZZ+1/2)_+$ (which is easily seen to be $2A_i+1/2$), and $\beta_i$ is the unique integer of parity type $1-\epsilon$ nearest to $2B_i\in(\ZZ+1/2)_+$.
 In particular, every such pair $(\alpha_i,\beta_i)$ consists of nonnegative integers with opposite parity type.\\